MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/partition-layout.md

 ### <span id="Silicon_vendor_partitions"></span><span id="silicon_vendor_partitions"></span><span id="SILICON_VENDOR_PARTITIONS"></span>Silicon vendor partitions

-The SV partitions are not applicable to Windows 10 Mobile.
+The SV can define partitions for their own components.
+One of these partitions is the UEFI (Unified Extensible Firmware Interface) partition, which contains a standard interface to a primitive set of system operations that UEFI applications can use.
+The modem data also requires an SV partition.

 ### <span id="EFI_system_partition"></span><span id="efi_system_partition"></span><span id="EFI_SYSTEM_PARTITION"></span>EFI system partition

 The EFI system partition contains the Windows boot manager (BootMgr) and the boot configuration database (BCD).
 The BootMgr is responsible for loading higher-level operating systems, such as the main OS or update OS.
 In addition, the EFI system partition contains a number of UEFI applications, such as the FFU application and battery charging application.

-This partition shall be 32 MB in size.
+This partition shall be a minimum of 32 MB in size.

 ### <span id="Crash_dump_partition"></span><span id="crash_dump_partition"></span><span id="CRASH_DUMP_PARTITION"></span>Crash dump partition